SourabhKr/myNotes/cloud/gcp/database/bigquery/materializedViews.md

 * Smart Tunning: For incremental MV, BQ automatically tries to read the data from MV whenever possible, even if the query did not directly queried the MV.

+### MV Usage

+Querying a MV is exactly similar to querying regular table or standard view.
+Queries against materialized views are always consistent with queries against the view's base tables, even if those tables have changed since the last time the materialized view was refreshed.
+Querying does not automatically trigger a materialized refresh.

+* Incremental updates

+  * BigQuery combines the cached view data with new data to provide consistent query results while still using the materialized view.
+For single-table materialized views, this is possible when the base table has not changed since the last refresh, or only new data has been added.
+For multi-table views, no more than one table may have appends.
+All others cannot have changes.

+  * If there were any updates or deletes in the base tables since the last refresh, or if more than one of a multi-table materialized view's base tables have changed, BigQuery automatically reverts to the original query.

+* Partition alignment

+    If a materialized view is partitioned, BigQuery ensures that its partitions are aligned with the partitions of the base table's partitioning column.

+    Materialized views with inner joins can only be aligned with one of their base tables.
+If one of the non-aligned base tables changes, it affects the entire view.

+* Smart tuning

+    BigQuery automatically rewrites queries to use materialized views whenever possible.
+Automatic rewriting improves query performance and cost, and does not change query results.

+    For a query to be rewritten, the materialized view must meet the following conditions:
+  * Belong to the same dataset as one of its base tables.
+  * Use the same set of base tables as the query.
+  * Include all columns being read.
+  * Include all rows being read.

 A broader functionalities can be see in the below image.

 ![MaterializedView](/asset/images/gcp/MaterialzedViewComparision.png)